lambdaclass/concrete/research/predictable-execution/predictable-execution.md

 3. some profile rules can be enforced rather than left as convention
 4. concurrency and FFI are treated as explicit analysis boundaries
 5. claims are staged: structural boundedness first, stronger timing claims only where justified
+6. determinism and cleanup cost are not silently ignored when labeling code as predictable

 It should not mean: